-How the Funds strive to manage it: The portfolio managers maintain a long-term investment approach and focus on securities that they believe can appreciate over an extended period of time regardless of interim market fluctuations.
-Generally, the portfolio managers do not try to predict overall stock market movements.
-Although the Funds may hold securities for any amount of time, the portfolio managers generally do not trade for short-term purposes.
+How the Fund strives to manage it: The Manager maintains a long-term investment approach and focuses on securities that it believes can appreciate over an extended period of time regardless of interim market fluctuations.
+Generally, the Manager does not try to predict overall stock market movements.
+Although the Fund may hold securities for any amount of time, it generally does not trade for short-term purposes.